gneu42/Triple-Decky/README.md

     <center><img src="Images/C-trap.JPG" width="250" alt="C6 bearing"></center>

-    * On Rev C with magnet brake release, make sure the the hole for the back magnet is clean, the magnet should go down against the bottom of the hole.
+    * On Rev C with magnet brake release, make sure the hole for the back magnet is clean, the magnet should go down against the bottom of the hole.

 #### **Assembling tips:**
-  * Rev B is self explainatory.
+  * Rev B is self explanatory.
 The 3 parts goes together by sliding the tang into the correponding hole to make the hinges.
   * Rev C need a bit more attention to assemble the fiklament path on the base.
     * 1. Insert the magnet into the middle holes of the base and the filament path.
 The magnet must repell each other.
       * 1.1 Optionally, you can use another set of magnet into the side holes if needed.
 In that case, the screw will be unaccessible without disassembling the parts